siberianfox/g2wiki/Programming-TinyG2.md

 From here on I will refer to is as a "loader" instead of a "bootloader."

-The loader build in to the is the [SAM-BA® Boot Assistant](http://www.atmel.com/tools/atmelsam-bain-systemprogrammer.aspx).
+If you want more details, the loader build in to the ROM is the [SAM-BA® Boot Assistant](http://www.atmel.com/tools/atmelsam-bain-systemprogrammer.aspx).

 ## Programming with the ROM loader and BOSSAc